-A logic model was developed which relates interventions, initiatives, healthcare concepts, and program goals.
-Evaluation hypotheses and research questions for each aim were derived from and organized based on the logic model.
+The CMS-approved evaluation design specifies logic models, which relates program interventions to specific initiatives and applicable programmatic areas.
+Evaluation hypotheses and research questions for each aim were derived from the logic model.
 Figure 2-3 presents the logic model for Aim Three.